 It is important that early in the divorce/separation process you begin keeping track of your financial information and begin compiling documents that your attorney may ask for.
 The financial affidavit is the main document that the court will look at in making the determination of the amount of alimony and can be used as a guide if the parties are working toward a separation agreement.
 Your attorney can give you guidance in making sure you fill out the document correctly.

 If you are currently involved in a divorce/separation and finances are going to be an issue, there are laws to protect your rights whether you are the dependent or supporting spouse.
 Please contact our office today for legal help in your separation, divorce or alimony matters.
-Williams Law Group, PC will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
+Williams Family Law will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
 We can be reached at (919)773-1440 or via email.